gdalle/phd-resources/pages/tutorials/git.md

 - principles of version control with Git
 - collaborating with GitHub
-- websites with GitHub pages
+- websites with GitHub pages & Jekyll
 - continuous integrations with GitHub actions